apascualgarcia/ReplayEcology/README.md

 #### Preliminary processing steps

-Code for preliminary processing steps pre-ASV inference are **included in the repository for methodological transparency, but are not able to be run** because the necessary input files (sequence files at every stage of processing) have not been deposited in public repositories for practical reasons (it is standard to deposit filtered sequence files).
+Code for preliminary processing steps pre-ASV inference are **included in the repository for methodological transparency, but are not able to be run** because the necessary input files (sequence files at every stage of processing) have not been deposited in public repositories in order to avoid unnecessary use of data storage space (it is standard to deposit filtered sequence files for the purposes of reproducibility).

 ##### 1. Demultiplexing

 Sequences for the 2844 samples were generated in two sequencing jobs performed by the sequencing company.
-Day 0 samples were included in the first job (052214DR16s), and day 7 samples in the second (021216DR515F), alongside samples from other projects in the lab group.
+Day 0 samples were included in the first job (052214DR16s), and day 7 samples in the second (021216DR515F), alongside samples from other projects in the lab group to which the 'day0' and 'day7' labels to not apply.
 These sequences were received from the sequencing company in batched files containing multiple samples, and hence needed to be demultiplexed using custom scripts.

 * **scripts**: `demultiplex_day0.sh`; `demultiplex_day7.sh` - Scripts to demultiplex files received from sequencing company into one file per  individual samples.